SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 If you have two trajectories that live in the same space you can merge them into one via :func:`pypet.trajectory.Trajectory.f_merge`.
 There are a variety of options how to merge them.
 You can even discard parameter space points that are equal in both trajectories.
-Or you can simply add more trials to a given trajectory if both contain a *trial parameter*, an integer parameter that simply runs from 0 to N1-1 and 0 to N2-1, respectively.
+You can simply add more trials to a given trajectory if both contain a *trial parameter*, an integer parameter that simply runs from 0 to N1-1 and 0 to N2-1, respectively.
 After merging your the trial parameter in your merged trajectory runs form 0 to N1+N2-1, and you added N2 trials.